andrewcooke/spokes/README.md

 #### Radial Padding

-When you have a pattern that defines a "slice of pie" you can usually make a new pattern by adding another radial spoke to one side.
+When you have a symmetric pattern (groups A and B)that defines a "slice of pie" you can often make a new pattern by adding another radial spoke to one side.

-These patterns aren't very interesting, but can sometimes be useful.
+Patterns like this, with "extra" radial spokes, do not have the same symmetry as the original, but they are closely related and they "look symmetric".
+Because of this, it is useful for them to be grouped with the "parent" pattern.

 For example, the Extended Crow's Foot pattern has an extra radial spoke, making its length 4 (ordinary Crow's Foot has 3 spokes in a "slice of pie").

-Instead of writing these patterns out as type C, I add the number of extra radial spokes after the pattern letter.
-So Extended Crow's Foot is written as 2,0A1 (ordinary Crow's Foot is 2,0A).
+So I name these patterns by adding the number of radial spokes *after* the group letter.
+For example, ordinary Crow's Foot is 2,0A and Extended Crow's Foot, with one extra radial spoke, is 2,0A1.

-For consistency, C patterns with trailing zeroes are also written in this way.
+Group C patterns are not treated in this way because the "parent" pattern has no symmetry anyway - they are the extra "messy" patterns without interesting structure.

 #### Preferred Names